WomenPlusPlus/deploy-impact-21-inzone-a/src/README.md

 ```
 git clone https://github.com/WomenPlusPlus/deploy-impact-21-inzone-a.git
 ```
-- After cloning, the first time that you run the project, you have to make sure to copy an hotfix we introduced during development.
+- The first time that you run the project, you'll have to make sure to copy an hotfix we introduced during development.
 Navigate to the directory *deploy-impact-21-inzone-a/src* using the terminal and when you are in the directory run the following commands:
 ```
 rm -rf node_modules
 ```